Your Parish Council is the closest tier of local government to you.

 ________________________________________________________________________

-Due to works planned to be undertaken by Natta Building Company Ltd, it will be necessary to impose a 30MPH speed limit on part of Seven Mile Lane, Borough Green, from 15th November 2025 with estimated completion by 23rd November 2025.
+Due to works planned to be undertaken by South East Water, it will be necessary to close part of Butchers Lane, Mereworth, from 26th January 2026 with estimated completion by 29th January 2026.

 Pedestrian access will be maintained during the works.

-The restrictions are required for the safety of the public and workforce to allow for highway maintenance works to be carried out, works are undertaken by Natta Building Company Ltd.
+The closure is required for the safety of the public and workforce to allow water pipe works to be carried out, works are undertaken by South East Water.

-For information regarding these restrictions please contact Natta Building Company Ltd, who will be able to assist with the scope of these works.
+For information regarding this closure please contact South East Water on 03330 000 001, who will be able to assist with the scope of these works.

 The Kent County Council Highways Helpline phone number is: 03000 418181